Cimzia FDA Approval History

 Generic name: certolizumab pegol

 Treatment for: Crohn's Disease, Acute, Rheumatoid Arthritis, Psoriatic Arthritis, Plaque Psoriasis, Ankylosing Spondylitis

 Cimzia (certolizumab) is a PEGylated anti-TNF (tumor necrosis factor) biologic therapy for the treatment of Crohn’s disease, rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, plaque psoriasis, and non-radiographic axial spondyloarthritis.

-Development History and FDA Approval Process for Cimzia
+Development Timeline for Cimzia

 |Mar 29, 2019|| FDA Approves Cimzia (certolizumab pegol) for the Treatment for Non-Radiographic Axial Spondyloarthritis|